Start free trial — 7 days free

 • First-time guests — browser: zero barrier, ideal for visitors; downloaded app: most guests won't install an unfamiliar app mid-service

-• Cost model — Voco is a flat weekly price from £6/week with unlimited attendees, not a per-seat or per-download fee
+• Cost model — Voco starts at £6/week with unlimited attendees, not a per-seat or per-download fee

 What you genuinely give up by going browser-based